ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Retrieve a List of Group Configurations ## {#collection-resource-get}

-This operation MUST be supported by the Group Manager and an Administrator.
+This operation MUST be supported by the Group Manager.

 The Administrator can send a GET request to the group-collection resource, in order to retrieve a list of the existing OSCORE groups at the Group Manager.
 This list is returned as a list of links to the corresponding group-configuration resources.
 In particular, a successful 2.05 (Content) response MUST have Content-Format set to "application/link-format" and its payload specifies the list of links in the CoRE Link Format {{RFC6690}}.